 Get a Walt Disney World Annual Pass.
 Maybe.

-Think you can Save Money on a Disney Vacation by getting an Annual Pass?
+Think you can Save Money on a Disney Vacation by getting a Disney Annual Pass?
 Maybe.
 In fact, it’s a big maybe.
 One of our most popular posts, being an annual pass holder breaks down how being a WDW AP has definitely changed how we vacation at Disney.
 An annual pass may save you tons of money depending on how you travel each year.
 Not only do you get discounts on food and merchandise, but you also get free parking at the parks plus Passholder-only resort discounts as well.
 If you’re only planning a once-in-a-while trip, then the annual pass is not for you, but if you plan to spend more than 10 days in the Parks per year, it’s definitely worth considering.

 Easy Ways to Save Money on a Disney Vacation